mpv-player/mpv/DOCS/man/options.rst

         X11/EGL
     android
         Android/EGL.
-Requires ``--wid`` be set to an ``android.view.Surface``. mali-fbdev
+Requires ``--wid`` be set to an ``android.view.Surface``. vdpauglx
-        Direct fbdev/EGL support on some ARM/MALI devices. vdpauglx
         Use vdpau presentation with GLX as backing.
 Experimental use only.
         Using this will have no advantage (other than additional bugs or